wurdit/ffmpeg/README.md

 Let's save a single frame to check our result, and make it 256 x 256 pixels for a medium sized GIF.
 In this case, we cropped it to a square, so know the scaled height is going to be the same as the width, so we can just specify `256:256` instead of `256:-1`, but the result is the same.
 I'm also going to stat using more accurate time specifications.
 Again, we dropped the `-to` and added `-frames:v 1` for a single frame output.

-`ffmpeg -ss 00:09.800 -i video.mp4 -vf crop=580:580:477:301,scale=256:256:flags=lanczos -frames:v 1 cropped-scaled.png`
+`ffmpeg -ss 00:09.8 -i video.mp4 -vf crop=580:580:477:301,scale=256:256:flags=lanczos -frames:v 1 cropped-scaled.png`

 Here's the result: https://i.imgur.com/qJGtrAg.png That's exactly what I wanted.

+Now let's make an unoptimized GIF to test all of this.
+We add back an a precise `-to`, and remove `-frames:v`.

+`ffmpeg -ss 00:09.8 -to 00:12.067 -i video.mp4 -vf crop=580:580:477:301,scale=256:256:flags=lanczos cropped-scaled.gif`

-#### A note on finding a precise time stamp for -ss and -to
+#### A long-winded note on finding a precise time stamp for -ss and -to

-You often don't care about absolute precision, but sometimes you do.
-It can be a pain to find the timestamp of the exact frame you want.
+You should probably just skip this section.
+You most often don't care about absolute precision.
+But sometimes you do, and it can be a pain to find the timestamp of the exact frame you want.

 In order to find this precise seek value, I used my media player, MPC-HC (Media Player Classic - Home Cinema) since it has a precise time display down to the millisecond.
 You can just use trial and error, if you prefer.
+More on that below.
 MPC-HC no longer being supported, but the latest version works fine.
 I had to convert my 16 second video to an uncompressed format so I could framestep forward and backwards and still get accurate frame time stamps.
 Advanced codecs like h264 don't like playing backwards, so the timestamps become inaccurate as soon as you framestep backwards.
 I had to use a codec the internal LAV filters in MPC-HC supports, and v410 is one (Uncompressed 4:4:4 10-bit video).
 I also had to use an mkv container since mp4 doesn't support that codec.

 That's a lot of words for this tiny command: